Should I start releasing YouTube content? I'm considering it! Vote by subscribing to my presently-empty channel and turning on notifications!

 Allow for proper glucose & insulin regulation.

-Build aerobic capacity now, which typically diminishes with age.
+Build and improve aerobic capacity now, which typically diminishes with age.

 Nutrition & Supplementation - properly addressed, prevents unnecessary epigenetic alterations, loss of proteostasis, deregulated nutrient sensing, mitochondrial dysfunction, cellular senescence, chronic inflammation and dysbiosis.